MicahElliott/scad/README.md

 Networks, System, Daemon.

-Compose and Machine are their own separate systems, and maybe Compose is the only one you’ll care about, so get used to typing `ddk<tab>` for all of its commands.
+Compose and Machine are their own separate systems, and maybe Compose is the only one you’ll care about, so get used to typing `dk<tab>` for all of its commands.

 If you’re using (any parts of) oh-my-zsh, use `CASE_SENSITIVE="true"`